 The system described above is estimated to cost $3.8 million, also including the leasable office expansion.

-However, we currently pay $90,000 per year in energy bills and $27,000 in maintenance costs.
+However, the OAA currently pays $90,000 per year in energy bills and $27,000 in maintenance costs.
 When this is taken into account though a Net Present Value analysis, the results suggest that the zero operating carbon renovation is the most financially attractive over the 25 year term.
 A summary of this analysis is below.
 The complete report is available here.

 The NPV analysis is based on a conservative estimate of future energy costs, and on the OAA current rate of return on investments (2%).
 This yields a payback of 17 years.
 If more drastic energy scenarios are used, the payback is reduced to as low as 7.5 years.

-The association currently has sufficient resources to pay for the renovation over a 4 year period, without increasing member fees.
-This is in part due to the fact that we have paid off the mortgage.
+The Association has sufficient resources to pay for the renovation over a four-year period, without increasing member fees.
+This is in part due to the fact that the OAA has paid off the mortgage.
 However, we may choose to enter into an agreement with an organisation like the Toronto Atmospheric Fund, which pays qualifying capital costs in exchange for receiving most of the energy savings over a defined period.

-The project will be presented at the OAA Annual Conference during the Friday lunch hour.
-A schematic design drawing package will be available in advance.
-Council welcomes feedback from the membership.
-Please send your comments to firstname.lastname@example.org
+The project was presented at the 2014 OAA Annual Conference during the Friday lunch hour.